Love & Legacy: Why Valentine’s Day Is a Good Time To Discuss Estate Planning

 Key Takeaways

-• Estate planning is an act of love that helps protect your loved ones.
+• Estate planning is an act of love that protects dependents, honors your wishes, and helps prevent family conflict during a difficult time.

-• A comprehensive estate plan includes a will, trust, powers of attorney, and more.
+• A complete plan may include a will, trust, powers of attorney, guardianship choices, beneficiary updates, healthcare directives, and life insurance.

-Valentine’s Day is the perfect time to start the conversation about estate planning.
+Valentine’s Day is a good time to start the conversation about estate planning.
 It helps ensure your loved ones are cared for, aids in reducing stress during difficult times, and assists in providing long-term financial security.
 A legacy of love that truly lasts.

 Estate Planning as an Act of Love